The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Utah, US

 Offers Telehealth

-Kyle Mahoney is a Neurologist in Salt Lake City, Utah.
+Kyle Mahoney is a Neurologist practicing medicine in Salt Lake City, Utah.
 Dr. Mahoney is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Cramp-Fasciculation Syndrome, Peripheral Neuropathy, Infantile Axonal Neuropathy, and Hereditary Sensory and Autonomic Neuropathy Type 2.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Cramp-Fasciculation Syndrome, Peripheral Neuropathy, Infantile Axonal Neuropathy, and Hereditary Sensory and Autonomic Neuropathy Type 2.
+Dr. Mahoney is board certified in American Board Of Psychiatry And Neurology.
 Dr. Mahoney is currently accepting new patients.

 Experienced in Opsoclonus-Myoclonus Syndrome